When Should I “Call it Quits” on My Relationship?

 HERE is a link to a list of our favorite online quizzes to help you learn more about your strengths and challenges.

-What to Do If You Do Decide to Call it Quits in a Relationship
+What to Do If You Do Decide to Call it Quits in Your Marriage or Relationship

 There comes a time when it becomes clear that it is time for the relationship to end.
 There can be many emotions attached to this decision including anger, sadness, grief, and fear.
 What happens next can determine whether the break-up is civil or contentious.
 Here are some recommendations to help reduce the suffering during the break-up process.